 Recent DC Comics movies have fallen flat.
 Both Batman Versus Superman and Suicide Squad failed to receive praise from critics and viewing audiences alike (though I thought Suicide Squad was an enjoyable movie).

-June 2nd saw the release of the new Gal Gadot Wonder Woman movie.
+June 2nd saw the release of the new Gal Gadot Wonder Woman movie (buy it on Amazon).
 I wasn’t expecting much from this DC Comics movie but I wanted to watch it as the movie ties in with the upcoming Justice League movie.

 Gal Gadot’s portrayal of Wonder Woman surprised me.
 I thought Gadot did a great job as the Amazonian who leaves her home of Themyscira to help the world of man overcome the greatest evil they’ve ever faced.
 Overall, I was very pleased with the results of the new Wonder Woman movie.

 While the movie entertained, the movie did something else.
-There were plenty of leadership lessons in the Wonder Woman movie and I’m going to share those with you today.
+There were plenty of leadership lessons in the Wonder Woman movie, and I will share those with you today.

 CAUTION: Wonder Woman movie spoilers below.